chorouk1996/gittest/README.md

 Solution : Select an other storageClass where "allowVolumeExpansion" attribute is set AND set to "true".
     - Note :
     * if trying to expand a PVC size until PV initial capacity (having its storageClass where "allowVolumeExpansion"="true") : everything works fine
-    * if trying to expand the size of that PVC that exceeds PV capacity : the 2 following observations can be made :
+    * if trying to expand the size of that PVC that exceeds PV capacity : it works but 2 observations can be made :
         => on PVC side, annotation "volume.kubernetes.io/storage-resizer: ibm.io/ibmc-block" is added in YAML due to PV capacity exceeded.
         A condition of type "FileSystemResizePending" is also added in the PVC saying : "Waiting for user to (re-)start a pod to finish file system resize of volume on node."
         => on PV side, "spec.capacity.storage" field is set with the claimed expanded size.